BAkinmarin/the-cleaning-hack-calculator/README.md

 ### Features left to implement

-> Functionality to prompt user to enter only the specific piecce of information which fails validation.
+- Functionality to prompt user re-entry specifically for data input which fails validation.

-> Functionality to validate mobile number to ensure only UK mobile numbers are provided.
+- Functionality to accept only UK numbers as valid input.

 <a name="tech"></a>